TheTechromancer/password-stretcher/README.md

 # stretcher.py

-A wordlist mangler which generates l33t vARIat1on$ of words, with the option to specify the length of the output list.
-Written in Python 3.
+A password mangler written in Python.
+Generate a huge password list from a website, file, or pipe.
+Generates capitalization and l33t vARIat1on$ of words.
+You can specify the length of the output.

 <br>

 ## Basics:
-`stretcher.py` allows you to apply l33t mutations to a wordlist without going off the rails of the crazy train.
-It spreads evenly across all words and puts more likely mutations first.
+`stretcher.py` allows you to apply l33t mutations to a list of words without going off the rails of the crazy train.
+It prioritizes the most probable mutations and spreads them evenly across all words.
 By default, output is set to 100 million words or 1000x times the input, whichever is larger.

 <br>